chintan9/plyr-react/README.md

 in `src/lib/components` folder and update the `src/lib/index.js` file accordingly.
 Always provide an `YourComponent.examples.md` file, so your component will show up in the Styleguide.
-You can refer to example `PlyrComponent` component, but i think you'll get the idea.
+You can refer to example `Plyr` component, but i think you'll get the idea.

 ##### Proposals (Babel)